 Cameron’s own style of winemaking has evolved and matured with time.
 The blending of the Alatus is of primary importance.
 He then focuses on blending wines within the same varietial but from various vineyards throughout the Walla Walla Valley.
 A very extensive oak program gives him the finishing finesse that make Kontos Cellars wines stand proud.

-Cameron and his wife Becca have two daughters, Brynnan and Becket.
+Cameron and his wife Becca have three daughters, Brynnan, Becket and Brielle.